-Appendix P-II-B-1-b.
-Records (BL2-P)
+Appendix L-II-B-1-g.
+Transfer of Materials (BL2-P)

-Appendix P-II-B-1-b-(1).
-A record shall be kept of experimental plants, microorganisms, or small animals that are brought into or removed from the greenhouse facility.
+Appendix L-II-B-1-g-(1).
+Materials containing experimental microorganisms, which are brought into or removed from the greenhouse facility in a viable or intact state, shall be transferred in a closed non-breakable container.